 Tombs of King

 The Tombs of Kings is a monument built in the 4th century BC.
 The tombs are carved out of the solid rocks.
 One can notice a peculiar Egyptian influence on the Doric pillars which are built here.
-The Tombs of King is a UNESCO World Heritage Site and was used as a burial ground in ancient times which was ruled first by Greek and then by Romans.
+The Tombs of King is a UNESCO World Heritage Site and was used as a burial ground in ancient times which was ruled first by Greek and later by Romans.
 Explore the seven tombs which have interesting architectural structures and elements.
 A visit to this site will certainly be an enriching experience.

 Credit: Flickr / George M. Groutas / CC BY 2.0